Laughing Hyena

 Steam key preorders at Fanatical are available for $60, saving you $20 off the MSRP.

-Silent Hill f will be the first game in the series to take place in Japan.
-Shimizu Hinako will find herself in a strange, unsettling version of her hometown of Ebisugaoka, and she’ll need to confront a series of twisted creatures and challenging puzzles if she wants to make it out alive.
-Konami says that Silent Hill f will emphasize close-quarters melee combat over gunplay.
-This was reflected in the gameplay reveal.
+The standalone spin-off is set in 1960s Japan and stars a high school girl named Shimizu Hinako.
+It’s the first game in the series that takes place in Japan.
+When Shimizu finds herself trapped in a strange, unsettling version of her hometown of Ebisugaoka, and she needs to confront a series of twisted creatures and challenging puzzles to make it out alive.

 If you’re looking forward to Silent Hill f but haven’t played the great remake of Silent Hill 2, you can get a discounted copy for PC or PS5.
-The PC edition is on sale for $52.69 (was $70) at Fanatical.
-The PS5 physical edition is even cheaper, as Amazon and Best Buy have slashed $20 from the price.
+The PC edition is on sale for $52.49 (was $70) at Fanatical, and the PS5 version is $48 at Amazon and Walmart.

 Source link